A320Peter/wzz-aims-extractor/README.md

 If you are not a Wizz Air pilot you should stop now.
 This script is useless for you.

-This script was written in Python 3.7 and free to use.
+This script was written in Python 3.7 and it is free to use.

 # Acceptable Usage Policy